 The Senior Executive Board (SEB) ensures the transition of Council directives through to the business plans of AIATSIS programs.
 The Council appointed Chief Executive Officer is responsible for the organisation’s performance and advises the Council on all operational matters.
 Executive staff assist the Council, liaise with AIATSIS membership and develop the organisation’s public profile.

-Leonard is currently the A/g Chief Executive Officer at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) and has been in this role since June 2023.
+Leonard is the Chief Executive Officer at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
 Leonard has held a number of other Senior Executive Service (SES) Officer roles in a long public service career including Deputy CEO and Chief Operating Officer at AIATSIS; Executive Director, Collections Services Group at AIATSIS, and Assistant Secretary Culture Branch with the Department of the Prime Minister and Cabinet.

 Leonard is a descendent of the Ngemba people from North West NSW.
 He draws his Indigenous heritage from his mother who was born and raised in Brewarrina in North Western NSW, and who spent her childhood living on the Aboriginal Mission in Brewarrina until her early teens.